 A brand messaging strategy calendar may help to focus your content and content planning

-In the challenge of everyday operations for a business, brand messaging and content strategies can go out the window.
-The plan for a way to connect, engage and interact can take a back seat to content that is only selling.
+In the challenge of everyday operations for a business, authentic brand messaging and content strategies can go out the window.

-The fix is in the calendar and the plan.
+A fix could be in the calendar and the plan.

 Note: The three audiences include: